 The ACT consists of four sections covering English use, reading, mathematics, and natural sciences reasoning.
-Since most colleges also require the ACT’s optional writing section, EHS students should plan to take that portion of the test.

 Most colleges throughout the country accept both the ACT and the SAT.
 Thus, it is sometimes an advantage to send colleges scores from both tests.
 Many institutions will base an admission decision on a higher ACT or SAT score when students submit both.

 Test of English as a Foreign Language (TOEFL)